“Developing the North Sea’s Role as a Strategic Hydrogen

 Participants from the UK can pay in UK Pounds but VAT will be added to their invoice.
 Participants from mainland Europe will not pay VAT.

-Payment is by invoice or PayPal – credit/debit cards can also be used by clicking on the PayPal option.
+Payment is by invoice or Stripe which will allow you to use a credit/debit card.
 Any problems, please contact Jon Jordan at [email protected]

 Keep up to date with our latest seminars, projects and news.